-- i.
-Should be completed prior to the promotion review (the anticipated completion date must be indicated); and - ii.
-Would likely suffice for promotion c.
-Termination is Recommended
+- Should be completed prior to the promotion review (the anticipated completion date must be indicated); and - ii.
+Would likely suffice for promotion

 If the department proposes postponement of the promotion review, a reappointment file (recommending a one or two-year reappointment with or without merit advancement) must be submitted in accordance with the campus deadline for submission of reappointment and merit advancement files.